 We extend our technique to three and higher dimensions.
 In $d$ dimensions, a knight moves by $1$ and $2$ cells along any two dimensions, and leaves the remaining coordinates unchanged.
 A typical technique to extend a knight's tour algorithm to three dimensions is the ``layer-by-layer'' approach~\cite{watkins2012across,demaio2007chessboards,demaio2011prism}: a 2D tour is reused on each level of the 3D board, adding the minimal required modifications to connect them into a single tour.
 We also follow this approach.
 (Watkins and Yulan~\cite{yulan2006boxes} consider a generalizations of knight moves where the third coordinate also has a positive offset, but this is not as common.)

-For illustration purposes, we start with the 3D case, and later extend it to the general case.
-We require one dimenson to be even and $\geq 16$ and another dimension to be $\geq 12$, which we assume w.l.o.g. to be the first two.
-The rest can be any size.
+We require one dimenson of the board to be even and at least $16$ and another dimension to be at least $12$.
+We assume, without loss of generality, that these are the first two dimensions.
+The other dimensions can have any size.
 Note that at least one dimension must be even, or no tour exists~\cite{erde2012closed}.

+For illustration purposes, we start with the 3D case, and later extend it to the general case.
 The construction works as follows.
-The 2D construction is reused at each level.
-However, there are only two actual junctions, one on the first layer, of height 5, and one on the last layer, which may have any of the four heights in Figure~\ref{fig:junctions}.
-Every other junction is replaced by a sequence of formation moves.
-At every layer except the last, the formation ends adjacent to the corner using one of the sequences of moves in Figure~\ref{fig:3dcorners} (note that we show sequences for 4 different heights, thus guaranteeing that one shape fits for any board dimensions).
-The layers are connected with a formation move one layer up and two cells to the side, as in Figure~\ref{fig:3djump}.
-At every layer except the first, the formation starts with the rightmost sequence of moves in Figure~\ref{fig:3dcorners}.
+The 2D construction from Algorithm~\ref{alg:main} is reused at each level of the third dimension.
+However, there are only two actual junctions, one on the first level, of height 5, and one on the last level, which may have any of the four heights in Figure~\ref{fig:junctions}.
+Every other bottom-left or top-right corner is replaced by a sequence of formation moves.
+At every level except the last, the formation ends adjacent to the corner using one of the sequences of moves in Figure~\ref{fig:3dcorners}.
+We show sequences for 4 different junction heights, guaranteeing that one shape fits for any sizes of the first two dimensions.
+The levels are connected with a formation move one level up and two cells to the side, as in Figure~\ref{fig:3djump}.
+At every level except the first, the formation starts with the rightmost sequence of moves in Figure~\ref{fig:3dcorners}.
 A full example is illustrated in Figure~\ref{fig:262626tour}.

-Note that, since the sequence of moves between junctions is more involved than in two dimensions, Lemma~\ref{lem:seq} may not hold.
-There is, however, an easy fix: if the entire sequence is not a single cycle, replace the first junction with one that has a vertical matching (second junction in Figure~\ref{fig:junctions}, rotate 180 degrees).
+Since the sequence of moves between junctions is more involved than in two dimensions, Lemma~\ref{lem:seq} may not hold.
+There is, however, an easy fix: if the entire sequence is not a single cycle, replace the first junction with one that has a vertical matching (second junction in Figure~\ref{fig:junctions}, rotated 180 degrees).
 This then makes a cycle.

 If the number of dimensions is higher than three, simply observe that the same move used between levels can also be used to jump to the next dimension; instead of changing by $1$ the third coordinate, change the fourth.
 After the first such move, the formation will be at the ``top'' of the second 3D board, which can be traversed downwards.
 This can be repeated any number of times, and generalizes to any number of dimensions.